 The Pokemon Meta page is your best place for competitive Pokemon!
-Tables are updated as the meta changes, you’ll find top decks in the Surging Sparks meta.
+Tables are updated as the meta changes, you’ll find top decks in the Prismatic Evolution meta.

 Meta Decks